farre/rrcfg-tools/README.md

 First release of `rrcfg-tools`!

-This release introduce following changes:
+This release introduce the following changes:

 - Configuring debugging for [rr](https://rr-project.org/)
 - Starting and stopping using tasks usable from [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) `launch.json`
 - Commands for interacting with [rr](https://rr-project.org/), with appropriate short-cuts
 - Easy template insertion for creating [rr](https://rr-project.org/) configuration for [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) `launch.json`

+### 1.1.0

+New features for `rrcfg-tools`!

+This release introduce the following changes:

+- Setting watchpoints
+- Short-cuts for all exposed commands.